project-sunbird/project-sunbird.github.io/pages/features-documentation/upload.md

   </tr>
   <tr>
       <td>1.
 Choose <strong>File</strong> to browse and click <strong>Select a file from your local drive or open the explorer in a separate window</strong> or <strong>drag and drop</strong> the required file on the screen <br><strong>Note:</strong> Supported file formats are: .jpeg, .jpg, .png <br>2.
 Under <strong>Copyright and License</strong>, select if you want to: <br>
-      a) Makeit available to everyone
+      a) Make it available to everyone
       b) Not share with anyone
       <br>4.
 Add image details in the Asset Caption area <br>5.
 Click <strong>Upload and Use</strong> to upload the image
       </td>